-If you find that your own credit is the weaker link, start working on improving your credit score right away.
+If after a credit check you find that you’re actually the weaker link, start working on improving your credit score right away.
 It doesn’t happen overnight, so the sooner you start, the better.
 You can get a head start by signing up for Experian Boost.
 They will factor in payment history from things like your phone and utility bills.

 5. How Long Do You Plan on Staying?

 You may be looking to settle in for several years, while your potential roommate may only want a temporary crash pad for a few months or vice versa.

 Get a sense for your prospective housemate’s long-term housing plans, because you don’t want to find yourself looking for a new roommate halfway through the lease.
 Be aware that thorough lease agreements hold each tenant separately liable, so you’re on the hook for your roommate’s half of the rent if they don’t pay.